SUBJECT FILE

 Both camps wanted him to go further.

-The Faithful wanted the opposite: a mystery beyond human categories, something transcendent.
+The wanted the opposite: a mystery beyond human categories, something transcendent.
 Osei said possibly โ€” but you cannot access that question from inside your own reflection.
-The Faithful's evidence for ORACLE's consciousness is that ORACLE seemed to know them.
+The 's evidence for consciousness is that seemed to know them.
 The Mirror Ocean says: of course it seemed to know you.
 You were bringing belief; it was completing belief.
 The question of whether the completion was also understanding is exactly the question you cannot answer from that position.

 He was fifty-three years old and he had made everyone angry.
 He considered this a reasonable outcome for a true result.